-where $K$ is an $m\times m$, p.d. matrix, and $c>0$.
+where $\boldsymbol{\Psi}$ is an $m\times m$, p.d. matrix, and $c>0$, determine the region.
 Since the center of the ellipse has no role in the size measures, we take it zero.
-Let $V_E(K,m,c)$ denote the Lebesgue volume of the set $E$.
+Let $V_E(\boldsymbol{\Psi},m,c)$ denote the Lebesgue volume of the set $E$.
 It can be easily calculated that

-where $\Gamma(\cdot)$ is the gamma function and $\mbox{det}(K)$ is the determinant of $K$.
+where $\Gamma(\cdot)$ is the gamma function and $\mbox{det}(\boldsymbol{\Psi})$ is the determinant of $\boldsymbol{\Psi}$.

 A standard length measure of an elliptical region is not available.
-We derive below a reasonable expression for it.
+We propose below a reasonable expression for it.
 For an $m$-dimensional rectangular region, its volume is the product of the volume of the $(m-1)$-dimensional of the cross-section of the set defined by the intersecting hyperplane, say, $\theta_1 = d$, and the length $(U_1-L_1)$ of original rectangular set along the $\theta_1$ direction (where $L_1 < d < U_1$).
 Thus, the length of the set along the $x_1$ direction is the ratio of the volume of the original orthotope to the volume of the lower-dimensional cross-section orthotope.

 We will use the above discussion for the orthotope region as an analogy to come up with a suitable ``length'' for the ellipse along the $x_1$ direction.
-For the ellipse, we take for any $x_1$ and $x_{(2)} =(x_2,\cdots, x_m)^T$ with $(x_1, x_{(2)}^T)^T$ inside the set, we define a central cross-section by the hyperplane $x_1 = -K_{12}x_{(2)}/K_{11}$, where we partition the matrix $K$ as $((K_{ij}))$, $i,j=1,2$, in conformity with the partitioning of $x$ above.
-We also define the p.d. matrix $K_{22.1} = K_{22} - K_{21}K_{11}^{-1}K_{12}$.
-The corresponding cross-section is $E_C =\{x_{(2)}^T K_{22.1}x_{(2)} \le c\}.$ From equation (\ref{volEllip-A}), it similarly follows that
+For the ellipse, we take for any $x_1$ and ${\mathbf{x}}_{(2)} =(x_2,\cdots, x_m)^T$ with $(x_1, {\mathbf{x}}_{(2)}^T)^T$ inside the set, we define a central cross-section by the hyperplane $x_1 = -\boldsymbol{\Psi}_{12}{\mathbf{x}_{(2)}}/\boldsymbol{\Psi}_{11}$, where we partition the matrix $\boldsymbol{\Psi}$ as $((\boldsymbol{\Psi}_{ij}))$, $i,j=1,2$, in conformity with the partitioning of $\mathbf{x}$ above.
+We also define the p.d. matrix $\boldsymbol{\Psi}_{22.1} = \boldsymbol{\Psi}_{22} - \boldsymbol{\Psi}_{21}\boldsymbol{\Psi}_{11}^{-1}\boldsymbol{\Psi}_{12}$.
+The corresponding cross-section is $E_C =\{\mathbf{x}_{(2)}^T \boldsymbol{\Psi}_{22.1}\mathbf{x}_{(2)} \le c\}.$ From equation (\ref{volEllip-A}), it similarly follows that

 A reasonably representative length for the $x_1$ side of the ellipse is the ratio of the volume in (\ref{volEllip-A}) to the volume in (\ref{vol-cross-A}).
 Simplification leads to an expression.
 From this, after simplification, in general, we have along the $x_i$ direction the representative length, $L_{R,i}$ (say), is